gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 - The automated [todo](../gdo_todo.sh) [generation](GDO7_TODO_AUTO.md) is working again.
 (TODO)
 - The only core dependency was htmlpurifier.
 This has changed by moving it to [phpgdo-html](https://github.com/gizmore/phpgdo-html), which is a message provider using it.
 The core now simply htmlspecialchars() the input for the output.
-All more enhanced message providers, like [CKEditor](https://github.com/gizmore/phpgdo-ckeditor) or [Markdown](https://github.com/gizmore/phpgdo-markdown), depend on it for security reasons.
+All more enhanced message providers, like [CKEditor](https://github.com/gizmore/phpgdo-ckeditor) or [Markdown](https://github.com/gizmore/phpgdo-markdown), depend on html for security reasons.
 - Users may now switch their message editor.
   Implemented [core.health](https://github.com/gizmore/phpgdo/blob/main/GDO/Core/Method/Health.php) for a phpgdo compatible endpoint that renders a [health card](https://github.com/gizmore/phpgdo/blob/main/GDO/Core/GDT_HealthCard.php).
 You can see it in action [here](https://kassierercard.org/core/health): [html](https://kassierercard.org/core/health?_fmt=html&_ajax=1) [json](https://kassierercard.org/core/health?_fmt=json) [cli](https://kassierercard.org/core/health?_fmt=cli).
 - New Website Module [KassiererCard](https://github.com/gizmore/phpgdo-kassierer-card) - A website about local worker and customer bonus point systems.
 [Demo](https://kassierercard.org)

 ## 7.0.1 / released 01.Sep.2022